Tsubajashi/mpv-settings/README.md

 # Installation
 Depending on your Operating System, you need to place the stuff inside the zip in a certain directory.
-The root directory needs to look like this
+The root directory needs to look like this:

->mpv
+->mpv

-->input.conf
+-->input.conf

-->mpv.conf
+-->mpv.conf

--->Shaders
+--->Shaders

--->script-opts
+--->script-opts

--->scripts
+--->scripts

 # Windows Path